PRODUCT COMPARISONS

 VB C#

-We have created a custom class that overrides the pdfwriter and allows us to rename the split file using the custom name using the original filename.
+We have created a custom class that overrides the pdfwriter and allows us to rename the split file with a custom name using the original filename.
 It will return the PDF pages into a new list item later, which can then be used to save into a separate document.

 Result: